[Moderate revision–posted 3/23/21 (replaces 12/6/12 edition)]

 (3) Prepare a written plan of action to be followed on all non-emergency asbestos abatement projects.

-(4) Prepare the work site before abatement begins by posting proper signage, notification to users, shutdown of the heating, ventilating, and air conditioning systems, sealing off the area with polyethylene, and other details as determined in the pre-abatement meeting.
+(4) Prepare the worksite before abatement begins by posting proper signage; notifying users; shutting down the heating, ventilating, and air conditioning systems; sealing off the area with polyethylene; and performing other details as determined in the pre-abatement meeting.

-(5) Transport and dispose of all asbestos-containing materials in compliance with appropriate regulations.
+(5) Transport and dispose of all ACM in compliance with appropriate regulations.
 A hazardous waste manifest will be requested and obtained from EH&S.

-(6) Notify EH&S immediately of any unplanned release of suspected asbestos.
+(6) Notify ODES Asbestos Compliance and EH&S immediately of any unplanned release of suspected asbestos.

-(7) Along with representatives from EH&S and FP&C, determine which jobs are beyond the scope of the insulation/abatement shop and would be recommended for completion by an outside asbestos abatement contractor.
-Contracted work and asbestos engineers will be under the direction of the FP&C or Physical Plant Engineering Services project manager(s).
+(7) Along with representatives from ODES Asbestos Compliance and FP&C, determine which jobs are beyond the scope of the Insulation/Abatement Shop and would be recommended for completion by an outside asbestos abatement contractor.
+Contracted work and asbestos engineers will be under the direction of FP&C or ODES project manager(s).

-(8) When a Customer Project Request (CR), service work order, or departmental self-help request involving demolition, modification, or construction is received from a department or FP&C, EH&S shall be notified so that a survey of the work site can be conducted.
+(8) When a Customer Project Request (CR), service work order, or departmental self-help request involving demolition, modification, or construction is received from a department or FP&C, ODES Asbestos Compliance shall be notified so that a survey of the worksite can be conducted.

-(9) Supervisors in BM&C shall be responsible for ensuring that their personnel are properly trained and equipped with personal protective equipment prior to initiation of work in asbestos-contaminated work areas or in areas with suspected or known asbestos- containing materials.
+(9) Supervisors in BMC shall be responsible for ensuring that their personnel are properly trained and equipped with personal protective equipment prior to initiation of work in asbestos-contaminated work areas or in areas with suspected or known ACM.
 Training shall include, but not be limited to, a two-hour asbestos awareness class and a class covering proper maintenance and use of personal protective equipment.

-(10) All supervisors in BM&C shall ensure that those areas in which their personnel will work are inspected for asbestos-containing materials.
-Such inspections may consist of a review of asbestos building surveys, visual inspection of the work area by supervisory personnel from the insulation/abatement shop, or by personnel from the asbestos management section in EH&S.
+(10) All supervisors in BMC shall ensure that those areas in which their personnel will work are inspected for ACM.
+Such inspections may consist of a review of asbestos building surveys or visual inspection of the work area by supervisory personnel from the Insulation/Abatement Shop or by personnel from ODES Asbestos Compliance.

-(11) Supervisors in BM&C shall ensure that all building materials used for new construction or maintenance activities including, but not limited to, floor tile, floor tile adhesive, caulking, plaster, and roofing materials, are asbestos free.
-In the event a requirement is identified that can only be satisfied by the use of an asbestos-containing material, EH&S shall be notified.
-The supervisor must submit in writing to EH&S a request for utilization of the asbestos-containing material.
-This request must be provided to EH&S prior to use of the asbestos-containing material.
+(11) Supervisors in BMC shall ensure that all building materials used for new construction or maintenance activities, including, but not limited to, floor tile, floor tile adhesive, caulking, plaster, and roofing materials, are asbestos free.
+In the event a requirement is identified that can only be satisfied by the use of an ACM, ODES Asbestos Compliance shall be notified.
+The supervisor must submit in writing to ODES Asbestos Compliance a request for utilization of the ACM.
+This request must be provided prior to use of the ACM.

-(12) Supervisors in the BM&C insulation/abatement shop shall be responsible for ensuring that their personnel are properly trained and equipped with personal protective equipment and that all engineering controls are in proper working order prior to the initiation of work that will result in the disturbance of asbestos-containing materials.
+(12) Supervisors in the BMC Insulation/Abatement Shop shall be responsible for ensuring that their personnel are properly trained and equipped with personal protective equipment and that all engineering controls are in proper working order prior to the initiation of work that will result in the disturbance of ACM.
 Training shall include, but not be limited to, those requirements promulgated by the Texas Department of Health and the Environmental Protection Agency.
-All university personnel disturbing asbestos-containing materials at TTU must be licensed with the Texas Department of Health.
+All university personnel disturbing ACM at TTU must be licensed with the Texas Department of Health.

-(1) Contact EH&S a minimum of twelve weeks prior to the initiation of any large scale project that may involve asbestos materials or be suspected of containing asbestos materials so that a survey, bulk sampling, and assessment can be scheduled and conducted.
-In the event the Asbestos Compliance Manager determines the requested work cannot be accomplished by the available resources, the respective Facilities Planning and Construction project manager shall be notified.
+(1) Contact ODES Asbestos Compliance a minimum of twelve weeks prior to the initiation of any large-scale project that may involve asbestos materials or be suspected of containing asbestos materials so that a survey, bulk sampling, and assessment can be scheduled and conducted.
+In the event the ODES Asbestos Compliance Manager determines the requested work cannot be accomplished by the available resources, the respective FP&C project manager shall be notified.
 The project manager is responsible for the acquisition of licensed personnel outside the university with sufficient resources to complete the request.

-(2) Notify EH&S immediately of any suspected asbestos fiber release episodes caused by or attributed to contractor personnel.
+(2) Notify ODES Asbestos Compliance and EH&S immediately of any suspected asbestos fiber release episodes caused by or attributed to contractor personnel.

-(3) Hold back a minimum of five percent of payment on all contracted abatement work until EH&S has received and approved all submittal requirements from the contractor or the university's representative.
+(3) Hold back a minimum of five percent of payment on all contracted abatement work until ODES Asbestos Compliance has received and approved all submittal requirements from the contractor or the university's representative.

-(4) Involve EH&S in all final inspections of contracted abatement projects.
+(4) Involve ODES Asbestos Compliance in all final inspections of contracted abatement projects.

-(5) Along with representatives from EH&S and BM&C, determine which jobs are beyond the scope of the BM&C insulation/abatement shop and would be recommended for completion by an outside asbestos abatement contractor.
-Contracted work and asbestos engineers will be under the direction of the FP&C or Physical Plant Engineering Services project manager(s).
+(5) Along with representatives from ODES Asbestos Compliance and BMC, determine which jobs are beyond the scope of the BMC Insulation/Abatement Shop and would be recommended for completion by an outside asbestos abatement contractor.
+Contracted work and asbestos engineers will be under the direction of FP&C or ODES project manager(s).

 (6) Project managers shall ensure building materials for new construction projects and/or renovation/repair projects shall be asbestos free.
-A written certification stating the project was completed without the use of asbestos-containing materials shall be furnished to EH&S by the primary contractor when the project is completed.
-Should a special circumstance arise in which only a product containing asbestos can be utilized and there are no known substitutes, the FP&C project manager shall inform EH&S. A written statement shall be provided that will justify the use of the special asbestos-containing material prior to the use of the product.
+A written certification stating the project was completed without the use of ACM shall be furnished to ODES Asbestos Compliance by the primary contractor when the project is completed.
+Should a special circumstance arise in which only a product containing asbestos can be utilized and there are no known substitutes, the FP&C project manager shall inform the ODES Asbestos Compliance Manager.
+A written statement shall be provided that will justify the use of the special ACM prior to the use of the product.

 (2) Inform the appropriate vice president and/or dean of the affected departments of any possible utility shutdowns.